Skip to content

 workmux uses a two-level configuration system:

-• Global (~/.config/workmux/config.yaml): Personal defaults for all projects
+• Global (~/.config/workmux/config.yaml): Personal defaults for all projects.
+Run workmux config edit to open it in your editor.

 • Project (.workmux.yaml): Project-specific overrides

 Project settings override global settings.
+When you run workmux from a subdirectory, it walks upward to find the nearest .workmux.yaml, allowing nested configs for monorepos.
+See Monorepos for details.
 For post_create and file operation lists (files.copy, files.symlink), you can use "<global>" to include global values alongside project-specific ones.
 Other settings like panes are replaced entirely when defined in the project config.

 Global configuration example